thuiar/TEXTOIR/open_intent_detection/README.md

 ```
 from .bert_loader import BERT_Loader
 backbone_loader_map = {
-    'bert': BERT_Loader
+    'bert': BERT_Loader,
+    'bert_xxx': BERT_Loader,
 }
 ```

-3. Add Methods
+3. Add Methods  (Take MSP as an example)
 3.1 Create a new directory, named "MSP" in the [methods](./methods) directory.

 3.2 Add the manager file for MSP.
 The file should include the method manager class (e.g., MSPManager), which includes training, evalutation, and testing modules for the method.
 An example can be seen in [methods/MSP/manager.py](./methods/MSP/manager.py).

 3.3 Add the related method dependency in [methods/__init__.py](./methods/__init__.py) as below:
 ```
-from .xxx.manager import xxxManager
+from .MSP.manager import xxxManager
 method_map = {
-    'xxx': xxxManager
+    'MSP': MSPManager
 }
 ```
-xxx denotes the name of the new method.
+(The key corresponds to the input parameter "method")

+4. Run Examples
+Add a script in the [examples](./examples) directory, and configure the parsing parameters in the [run.py](./run.py).
+You can also run the programs serially by setting the combination of different parameters.
+A running example is shown in [./examples/run_MSP.sh].

 ## Citation
-If you are interested in this work, and want to use the codes in this repo, please cite our following works:
+If you are interested in this work, and want to use the codes in this repo, please star/fork this repo and cite the following works:
 ```
 @inproceedings{zhang-etal-2021-textoir,
     title = "{TEXTOIR}: An Integrated and Visualized Platform for Text Open Intent Recognition",